Home » Simplify your calculations with ease. » Environmental » Building Heat Loss Calculator

 • The Temperature Difference (ΔT) is the difference between indoor and outdoor temperatures.
 For instance, if the indoor temperature is 20°C and the outdoor temperature is 0°C, the ΔT is 20°C.

-See also Beam Carbon Calculator Online
+See also Junk Removal Pricing Calculator Online

 By summing the heat loss from each building component (walls, windows, roof, and floor), you can calculate the building’s total heat loss.
 This information is vital for determining the building’s required heating load and helps you identify potential energy efficiency improvements.